Sustainable Development and Archaeology BA (Hons)

 Special features

-• Optional archaeological fieldwork, work placement and residential weekend are available.
-These usually take place in the Highlands and Islands, and although they have cost implications for students attending, they are an ideal opportunity to meet fellow students and staff in a relaxed and natural environment
+- Optional archaeological fieldwork, work placement and residential trip in the Scottish Highlands, as well as an optional international field trip to Iceland are available.
+Although they have cost implications for students attending, they are an ideal opportunity to meet fellow students and staff in a relaxed and natural environment

 Entry requirements